 On 7 July 2017 Council wrote to TfNSW with objections to the implementation of Package C1 and the Arboriculture Impact Assessment Report.

 Council letter to Transport NSW July 2017 (877KB)

 And from the Council Meeting of 24 July 2017

-Council Response to TfNSW regarding Street Tree Removal for B-Line (16MB)
+Council Response to TfNSW regarding Street Tree Removal for B-line (16MB)

-To the Premier, Local Member and B Line team, Oct 2017 (192KB)
+Council letter to the Premier, Local Member and B Line team, Oct 2017 (192KB)